Image uploaded by Down Syndrome Innovations

 Free More Info

-Rhythm & Play invites young children to move, groove, and explore, alongside their parents, in a fun, developmentally supportive environment.
+Rhythm & Play on March 28th, from 12:45 to 2:00pm, invites young children to move, groove, and explore, alongside their parents, in a fun, developmentally supportive environment.
 Each session begins with upbeat music and simple dance movements that build coordination, balance, and body awareness.
 Children will sing, stretch, and move their bodies creatively as they follow along with guided rhythm activities.

 Designed for all abilities, this class encourages social connection, creativity, and joyful movement—helping children build important skills while having a blast.